By Treven Pyles

 Call your doctor immediately if you think you have been exposed to COVID-19 and develop a fever and symptoms such as cough or shortness of breath.

 If you developed a disease as a result of asbestos exposure, you are eligible for financial compensation.
 With over 25 years of experience in pursuing asbestos exposure cases, our attorneys will help you file a claim with the asbestos trust funds of the companies which exposed you to asbestos, as well as with the VA if you are a veteran who was exposed to asbestos while serving in the military.
 Your involvement in the legal process, which is complex and tedious, will be minimal since you will only have to provide your lawyer with your employment or military records, and your medical records, documents that will be used as evidence to support your claim.
-It is important to file a personal injury claim as soon as you receive your diagnosis, as asbestos exposure cases have a statute of limitations of 3 years in the majority of states.
+It is important to file a personal injury claim as soon as you receive your diagnosis.
 With the assistance of a specialized attorney, you are bound to obtain the maximum compensation you qualify for.